Invasion of Yugoslavia: Equipment and organization

 Formed after World War I, the VKJ was still largely equipped with weapons and material from that era, although some modernization with Czech equipment and vehicles had begun.
 Of about 4,000 artillery pieces, many were aged and horse-drawn, but about 1,700 were relatively modern, including 812 Czech 37mm and 47mm anti-tank guns.
 There were also about 2,300 mortars, including 1600 modern 81mm pieces, as well as twenty-four 220 and 305mm pieces.
 Of 940 anti-aircraft guns, 360 were 15 mm and 20 mm Czech and Italian models.
 All of these arms were imported, from different sources; the various models often lacked proper repair and maintenance facilities.

-The only mechanized units were six motorized infantry battalions in the three cavalry divisions, six motorized artillery regiments, two tank battalions equipped with 110 tanks, one of which had Renault FT models of First World War origin and the other 54 modern French Renault R35 tanks, plus an independent tank company with eight Czech SI-D tank destroyers.
+The only mechanized units were six motorized infantry battalions in the three cavalry divisions, six motorized artillery regiments, two tank battalions equipped with 110 tanks, one of which had Renault FT models of First World War origin and the other 54 modern French Renault R35 tanks, plus an independent tank company with eight Czech T-32 (Š-I-D) tank destroyers.
 Some 1,000 trucks for military purposes had been imported from the United States of America in the months just preceding the invasion.

 Fully mobilized, the Yugoslav Army fielded 28 infantry divisions, three cavalry divisions, and 35 independent regiments.
 Of the independent regiments, 16 were in frontier fortifications and 19 were organized as combined regiments, or "Odred", around the size of a reinforced brigade.
 Each Odred had one to three infantry regiments and one to three artillery battalions, with three organised as "alpine" units.
 The German attack, however, caught the army still mobilizing, and only some 11 divisions were in their planned defense positions at the start of the invasion.
 The Yugoslavs had delayed full mobilisation until 3 April in order not to provoke Hitler.
 The units were filled to between 70 and 90 percent of their strength as mobilization was not completed.
 The Yugoslav Army was about 1,200,000 in total as the German invasion commenced.